pubnub/chat-engine-function/README.md

 	| _URI path_ | `chat-engine-server` |

 1. Click _Create_ Function to navigate to the PubNub Functions Console.
-1. With the console open, copy & paste the server code at `app/functions/server.js` into the console editor and click save.
+1. With the console open, copy and paste the server code from `app/functions/server.js` into the console editor and click _Save__.
 1. Click _Save_ at the top left side of the console editor.
 1. Click _My Secrets_, and enter the following, (get the `secretKey` from the App and Key [page](admin.pubnub.com)):